Skip to main content

 • End-users have full data ownership over their profile

 Until the End User API is available, do not use the Owner API as a substitute for privacy-safe consumer access.
+For use cases needing privacy now, use x_buddy_saveToHistory: false (stateless mode) — nothing is stored, so there is nothing for the owner to access.

 Authentication